Sensing-Dev/doc/docs/tutorials/python/parse-gendc.md

 This may return error if the file content does not have GenDC signature.

-GenDC Separator has `isGenDC` to check if the data has GenDC signature.
-Before parsing the whole data, it is always a good idea to make sure if the data is actually saved as GenDC format.

 Now this object contains all information written in the GenDC Descriptor.
 You can get the size of Descriptor and the size of data.
 ```python
 # get GenDC container information